 9 tips for successful IT outsourcing

 IT outsourcing is not a new business strategy, but its use has been increasing across the globe in the past few years.
-While some companies rely on a single service provider for all their IT requirements, others opt for multi-sourcing – the practice of using multiple vendors to manage different IT functions – or turn to a hybrid model which combines elements of IT outsourcing with an internal IT team.
+Some companies rely on a single service provider for all their IT requirements, others opt for multi-sourcing – the practice of using multiple vendors to manage different IT functions.
+Alternatively is the hybrid model which combines elements of IT outsourcing with an internal IT team.

 There is no one right way when it comes to IT outsourcing, you will need to take time and do the research to discover which option works best for your company and delivers the greatest value.
 Having an understanding of IT outsourcing and exactly what service the provider will be delivering can make or break an outsourcing arrangement.